 Meanwhile, if you’re looking for more resources to inform your training program and help your users build better security habits, visit our Cybersecurity Awareness Hub.

-Proofpoint Security Awareness can also help you build a security culture that drives behavior change.
+Proofpoint Security Awareness Training can also help you build a security culture that drives behavior change.